Creative Financing Avenues

 Real estate holding companies or real estate LLC’s are designed to reduce personal exposure of an investor (property) to anticipated risks and liabilities.
 The company not only helps in simplifying taxes and bookkeeping but also isolating income from a property or specific properties.
 This is why most investors are advised to start with their own real estate holding companies.

 Owning a property comes with its risks coupled with a possibility of loss and liability that impact the personal net worth.
-For investors looking to own a real estate for doing business, forming a real estate holding company can minimize such risks and impacts.
+For investors looking to own real estate for doing business, forming a real estate holding company can minimize such risks and impact.

 Holding companies are commonly used in real estate to separate assets from liabilities, minimize taxes and provide anonymity.
 These benefits are not available, or are available to a lesser extent, through forming a single company.